 Hunter Warfield specializes in collecting rent, commercial debt, funeral bills, medical debt, and credit card debt.
-Harassment of any kind is never okay whether you owe debt or not.

-So let’s talk about how to get this company off your back first so you can have some breathing room.
+So let’s talk about how to get this company off your back so you can have some breathing room.

-📰 New Federal debt collection regulations will take effect on Nov.
-29, 2021.
+📰 New Federal debt collection regulations took effect on Nov.
+30, 2021.
 The new rules will have a far-reaching impact on the debt collection industry.
 If you have delinquent debts or accounts in collection these rules will affect you.

 Learn more about Regulation F and what will it mean for consumers with debts.

 If you’re hearing from Hunter Warfield – or any collection agency – there are things that you can (and should) do.
 There are also two things that you should not do: